Benin City Edo State, Nigeria Travel Guide

 Explore Ogba Zoo and Nature Park for a natural escape.

 The city's defensive structures, including the Benin Moat (Iya-Edo), once comprised the largest man-made earthworks globally.
 In 1897, the Uk Punitive Expedition led to the fall of the kingdom and the looting of thousands of Benin Bronzes, now in museums worldwide.
-Despite this traumatic event, Benin City has preserved its royal heritage and cultural identity.
+Despite this traumatic event, Benin City has preserved its royal heritage and cultural character.

 The Oba'the Palace of remains a central cultural and spiritual landmark, even today, continuing centuries of tradition.